Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Chatbot Arena Scoring-Pipeline Demonstration

 The same mechanism shows up at the leaderboard level.
 Pipeline-vs-pipeline rank correlations against the same-sample human Bradley-Terry leaderboard \citep{bradley1952rank} are not statistically distinguishable at $n = 55$ models, with Spearman $\rho = 0.86$ - $0.91$ across the four pipelines and all Williams' paired-correlation tests $p > 0.2$.
 The gap appears instead in the bootstrap SE on each model's BT strength.

 For each pipeline, we compare two bootstrap SEs for every model's BT $\log \pi_m$.
 The naive bootstrap resamples the $4,676$ battles with replacement while keeping each battle's pipeline prediction fixed.
-The TEE-aware bootstrap additionally resamples the cell design.
-For the single-cell pipelines, each TEE-aware rep draws one fresh (judge, variant) cell (or (judge, variant, order) cell for pairwise) uniformly from the $15$ Likert or $30$ pairwise options and applies it to all battles in that rep, simulating what a researcher who picked a different pipeline configuration would have reported.
-For the TEE pipelines, each rep resamples the $15$ (Likert) or $30$ (pairwise) cells with replacement per battle and re-aggregates the prediction, capturing the uncertainty from treating the observed variant and judge sets as exchangeable.
+The TEE-aware bootstrap also resamples the cell design.
+For the single-cell pipelines, each TEE-aware rep draws one fresh (judge, variant) cell (or (judge, variant, order) cell for pairwise) uniformly from the $15$ Likert or $30$ pairwise options and applies it to all battles in that rep, this simulates what a researcher who picked a different pipeline configuration would have reported.
+For the TEE pipelines, each rep resamples the $15$ (Likert) or $30$ (pairwise) cells with replacement per battle and re-aggregates the prediction, this captures the uncertainty from treating the observed variant and judge sets as exchangeable.

 Figure~\ref{fig:arena_bt_bootstrap_se} shows the result.
-For the single-cell pipelines, the TEE-aware SE exceeds the naive SE by a median factor of $1.46$ (Likert) and $3.50$ (pairwise); the naive bootstrap under-reports each model's log-$\pi$ uncertainty by $32\%$ to $72\%$.
-For the TEE pipelines, the median ratio is $1.01$ (Likert) and $1.08$ (pairwise), essentially no change.
+For the single-cell pipelines, the TEE-aware SE exceeds the naive SE by a median factor of $1.46$ (Likert) and $3.50$ (pairwise).
+The naive bootstrap under-reports each model's log-$\pi$ uncertainty by $32\%$ to $72\%$.
+For the TEE pipelines, the median ratio is $1.01$ (Likert) and $1.08$ (pairwise), confirming negligible change.
 Cell-level noise averages out across the 15 or 30 within-battle cells, so the BT fit is stable whether the cell set is held fixed or resampled.
-The per-battle coverage study (Figure~\ref{fig:arena_coverage_si}) and this BT-level bootstrap point to the same mechanism at two levels of aggregation.
+The per-battle coverage study (Figure~\ref{si:arena_coverage}) and this BT-level bootstrap point to the same mechanism at two levels of aggregation.
 Cell variance propagates directly into claims that aggregate over a single cell per battle (the naive pipelines) and averages out in proportion to the number of cells aggregated over (the TEE pipelines).